Diet and Activity Research Translation (DART) Collaboration

 Diet, nutrition, and physical inactivity underpin all the major chronic long-term conditions challenging the NHS.
 By pooling our collective expertise and through stronger cross-sector and cross-disciplinary partnerships we can tackle the major nutrition and activity research challenges facing our society.”Prof Melanie Davies, Chair of the DART Collaboration

-The NIHR DART Collaboration members are leading researchers based in nine of the NIHR’s Biomedical Research Centres (BRC), chaired by Professor Melanie Davies from the NIHR Leicester BRC.
+This map demonstrates some of the key diet and activity expertise based across the UK which are part of this Collaboration (listed below).
+The Collaboration members are leading researchers based in nine of the NIHR’s Biomedical Research Centres (BRC), chaired by Professor Melanie Davies from the NIHR Leicester BRC.

 List of partner organisations

 - NIHR Cambridge Biomedical Research Centre

 - NIHR Guy's & St Thomas' Biomedical Research Centre

 Dr Michelle Harvie